 Showing up to volunteer

 Newbies: Always schedule your volunteer time on the Google calendar every time before coming out, so we know to expect you.
 On your first day go to the visitor center at Jamaica Bay Wildlife Refuge Visitor Center (directions).
 The Visitor Center is on Cross Bay Boulevard a mile south of the town of Howard Beach, and you can get there by car, bike, bus, and train (A).
 There’s a big parking lot there, a bike rack, water fountain, and friendly park service people.
-When you get there, call on the terrapin phone (516-516-590-4938).
-This phone is only on during the terrapin season.
-One of us will answer and direct you to wherever the action is, and start training you.
+When you get there, call the supervisor for the session (check the Google calendar).
+Cell phone service is spotty and we may not hear you, but the Park Service people can direct you to us at “the Box”.
+If possible, one of us will answer and direct you to wherever the action is, and start training you.

-I can’t stay on top of phone calls all the time, but I can do emails and Facebook.
-If you haven’t already, you can join us at the Facebook group Jamaica Bay Terrapin Research and Conservation.
-You can always email me at email@example.com.
-And you can always leave messages on the terrapin phone (516-590-4938).
+We can’t stay on top of phone calls all the time, but we can do emails and Facebook: if you haven’t already, you can join us at the Facebook group Jamaica Bay Terrapin Research and Conservation.
+You can always email Dr. Burke at firstname.lastname@example.org.